 Chair of the UK Scouts Association Fundraising Committee (Voluntary) and NED.
 Recipient of 17 national and International Awards including ITV Yorkshire Society Special Award and The Queens Award for Innovation for a KTP with Education.

 Phil has over three decades of experience working in the UK rail industry, starting his career as an apprentice engineer with British Rail, before joining the management programme with English Welsh & Scottish Railways (EWS).
 During his time with EWS, which became DB Cargo (UK), he managed engineering depots, capex investment projects and organisational change programmes, before moving into risk management in a senior HSE role.
-Secondments to operations as an Area Manager gave Phil a well-rounded view of how a rail organisation operate, before he was appointed Head of Safety for DB Cargo (UK).
-In 2017, after 25 years in the rail freight sector, Phil joined the Rail Safety and Standards Board (RSSB), where he worked with passenger and freight operating companies, infrastructure owners and the contracting community, to help shape their strategies through the adoption of products and services.
+Secondments to operations as an Area Manager gave Phil a well-rounded view of how a rail organisation operate before he was appointed Head of Safety for DB Cargo (UK).
+In 2017, after 25 years in the rail freight sector, Phil joined the Rail Safety and Standards Board (RSSB), where he worked wide range of organisations, helping shape their strategies through the adoption of products and services.
+In 2024 he joined Transport UK Group, providing leadership in risk management and sustainable development.
 Phil is a member of Parliamentary Advisory Committee for Transport Safety and the Vice-Chair of the IOSH Railway Group.

 Glynis Appelbe joined the G&W UK/Europe region in March 2016 as HR Director – UK/Europe Region.